SuperTavor/TWAndroid/README.md

 ![Name MainActivity](https://github.com/SuperTavor/TWAndroid/assets/111663937/6913c88f-e4dd-4edd-ae12-700c0cb83c59)

 ### Step 2
 Paste in the following code, but don't forget to replace the sample package name at the top with your actual package name.
-Don't worry about compilation errors; we will resolve them in the next step.
+Don't worry about compilation errors; They will be resolved once we set up our layout.

 ```java
 package your.package.name;